Igbo people: Kingdom of Nri

 The Nri and Aguleri people are in the territory of the Umueri clan who trace their lineages back to the patriarchal king-figure Eri.
 Eri's origins are unclear, though he has been described as a "sky being" sent by Chukwu (God).
 He has been characterized as having first given societal order to the people of Anambra.
 The historian Elizabeth Allo Isichei says "Nri and Aguleri and part of the Umueri clan, [are] a cluster of Igbo village groups which traces its origins to a sky being called Eri."

 Archaeological evidence suggests that Nri influence in Igboland may go back as far as the 9th century, and royal burials at the Igbo-Ukwu sites have been unearthed dating to at least the 10th century.
-Eri, the god-like founder of Nri, is believed to have settled the region around 948 with other related Igbo cultures following after in the 13th century.
+Eri, the god-like founder of Nri, is believed to have settled the region around 948 CE with other related Igbo cultures following after in the 13th century.
 The first Eze Nri (King of Nri) Ìfikuánim followed directly after him.
 According to Igbo history, his reign started in 1043.

 Each king traces his origin back to the founding ancestor, Eri.
 Each king is a ritual reproduction of Eri.
 The initiation rite of a new king shows that the ritual process of becoming Eze Nri (Nri priest-king) follows closely the path traced by the hero in establishing the Nri kingdom.

 — E. Elochukwu UzukwuThe Kingdom of Nri was a religio-polity, a sort of theocratic state that developed in the central heartland of the Igbo region.
-The Nri had seven types of beliefs which included human (such as the birth of twins), animal (such as killing or eating of pythons), object, temporal, behavioural, speech and place.
+The Nri held seven types of beliefs, which included human (such as the abomination of twin births), animal (such as the killing or eating of pythons), object, temporal, behavioural, speech and place.
 The rules regarding these beliefs were used to educate and govern Nri's subjects.
 This meant that, while certain Igbo communities may have lived under different formal administrations, all followers of the Igbo religion had to abide by the rules of the faith and obey its representative on earth, the Eze Nri.